 In 2021, we were voted ‘Best Ferry Company’ for the 14th year in a row at the Irish Travel Trade Network Awards and were awarded in the UK ‘Best Ferry or Fixed Link Operator’ in the Group Leisure & Travel Awards for the third year running.

-The ferry services trades under the Irish Ferries brand operating three routes utilising a fleet of five vessels, four of which are owned and one which is chartered-in.
+The ferry services trades under the Irish Ferries brand operating four routes utilising a fleet of eight vessels, six of which are owned and two which are chartered-in.

 Isle of Inishmore

 Isle of Inisheer

 Operating modern vessels, we carry passengers together with accompanying cars, coaches and other passenger vehicles on up to 47 sailings per day.

 Crossing times between Ireland and Wales on our cruise ferries varies between 3 hours and 15 minutes and 4 hours, while on our high speed craft Dublin Swift the voyage time is just 2 hours 15 minutes.

 Our vessels offer high levels of on-board comfort, with spacious public lounges and quality catering services.
 The premium Club Class lounges provide magnificent sea views and complimentary drinks, snacks and newspapers with guests offered priority boarding.